onqtam/headjack/docs/why/15_THE_WAY_FORWARD.md

 > "Children are the living messages we send to a time we will not see." - [Neil Postman](https://www.goodreads.com/quotes/22675-children-are-the-living-messages-we-send-to-a-time)

+Your mind is your kid’s bootloader - your purpose in life is to pass on the cultural baton and forward the process by a bit - towards the omega point

 > "We are living through the most exciting, challenging and most critical time in human history.
 Never before has so much been possible; and never before has so much been at stake." - [Peter Russell](https://www.azquotes.com/quote/1336466)

 > "A significant fraction of people want moral progress.
 Just as much as the technologist wants to get to Mars, a large chunk of society wants to feel like the good guys fighting in some grand cause.
 And if you don’t give them that cause, they’ll make one up, and/or start fighting each other." - [The Network State, by Balaji Srinivasan](https://thenetworkstate.com/left-is-the-new-right-is-the-new-left#:~:text=a%20significant%20fraction%20of%20people%20want%20moral%20progress.%20Just%20as%20much%20as%20the%20technologist%20wants%20to%20get%20to%20Mars%2C%20a%20large%20chunk%20of%20society%20wants%20to%20feel%20like%20the%20good%20guys%20fighting%20in%20some%20grand%20cause.%20And%20if%20you%20don%E2%80%99t%20give%20them%20that%20cause%2C%20they%E2%80%99ll%20make%20one%20up%2C%20and/or%20start%20fighting%20each%20other.)